 But this blog is an obligation, too, as is Facebook page and group, the podcast, the newsletter, our YouTube RV Lifestyle Channel and all the email that needs to be answered.
 It is all a very happy labor of love.
 I handle it all from the road.
 I have a podcast studio at home and in the RV.

-Right now, we're traveling in a 2018 Roadtrek CS Adventurous XL, an eco-friendly, solar-powered Class B motorhome built on the Mercedes Sprinter chassis.
-We love it because we frequently “boondock,” or stay in remote places, off the commercial power grid, typically in national or state forests, National Parks or wilderness areas.
+Right now, we’re traveling in a 2019 Leisure Travel Vans Unity FX model, a Class C motorhome built on the Mercedes Sprinter chassis.
+We lfrequently “boondock,” or stay in remote places, off the commercial power grid, typically in national or state forests, National Parks or wilderness areas.
 The campervan allows us to be self contained for long periods of time.

 We travel year round, even to cold, snowy places in the winter.
-We have driven the motorhome to Michigan's Upper Peninsula and the North Lake Superior shore of Minnesota in the month of January, where we found a winter wonderland that most people never see.
-There was 28 inches of snow on the level ground and one night, deep in the wilderness, it got down to -21 degrees F. It was an awesome experience.
-We slept snug and warm inside our Roadtrek and realized winter is no excuse to put the RV in storage.
+We have driven the motorhome to Michigan’s Upper Peninsula and the North Lake Superior shore of Minnesota in the month of January, where we found a winter wonderland that most people never see.
+I remember one night when there was 28 inches of snow on the level ground and deep in the wilderness, it got down to -21 degrees F. It was an awesome experience.
+We slept snug and warm inside our RV and realized winter is no excuse to put the RV in storage.

 We also like to visit RV rallies and events.